top of page

 01.

 Unsustainable and harmful to the local established ecosystem.
 We have a vast array of wildlife in the area that depend on our farmland and local habitat to live.
-The fenced fields can impede the natural flow of wildlife in the area.
-Those with strong support for solar energy have concerns about the concentrated solar.
+We risk the loss of local biodiversity.

 wildlife corridors wyofile.JPG